Campaign Finance - NYS Board of Elections - Campaign Finance Information

 A petition containing ten (10) or more pages requires a cover sheet.

 The Otsego County Board of Elections does not oversee village elections.
-Any inquiries about elections or running for an elected office should be directed to the Village Clerk.
+Any inquiries about elections or running for an elected village office should be directed to your Village Clerk.